bloggrify/bloggrify/README.md

 ## Contributing

-I created this blog application because I know how **tedious** it is to assemble all the bricks needed to have an SEO-efficient blog, with a clean, accessible design, responsive, with features already integrated (comment system, rss feed, newsletter, sitemap etc...).
+I created this blog starters because I know how **tedious** it is to assemble all the bricks needed to have an SEO-efficient blog, with a clean, accessible design, responsive, with features already integrated (comment system, rss feed, newsletter, sitemap etc...).

-All this work, which can take days to do, I'll spare you - **and it's free**.

-However, **if you consider that you've really saved time**, **you might consider supporting this work**.
+**If you consider that you've really saved time**, **you might consider supporting this work**.
 It's optional, but it will be much appreciated.

 The first option is to offer me a [virtual coffee](https://www.buymeacoffee.com/hlassiege) representing the value of the time you've saved.